CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

 ========
 In some cases, actions in a phase need to be repeated until a fixed point is reached.
 A fixed point is a point where performing the actions does not alter the AST in any way.
+So action(AST) == AST.
 For these cases, cycles can be used.
 Cycles are phases except the actions are repeated until a fixed point is reached or the maximum number of cycles is reached.

 A cycle is defined as follows: